AnkitKumar5277/Selenuim-Projects/Calculate the Total Amount of Money Spent via Selenium Script /readme.md

-Here’s a simple **README.md** for your Selenium parallel execution script:

----

-# 🧪 Parallel Selenium Test Script

 This project demonstrates how to run a Selenium automation test in **multiple browsers (Edge & Chrome) simultaneously** using **Python threading**.

 The script: